-If you are involved in a Pennsylvania train accident, our experienced lawyers are available to help you.
+If you are involved in a Philadelphia train accident, our experienced lawyers are available to help you.
 You may be entitled to damages that include lost wages, future lost earnings and medical expenses.
 Our PA train accident lawyers will review the facts of your case and advise you on how we may be able to best assist you in recovering compensation for the injuries sustained.

 Human error, railroad track defects, malfunctioning equipment, poor weather conditions, excessive speed, trespassing on railway tracks, drug or alcohol use, and vandalism can all lead to train accidents and derailments.